hydiexe/cnn-resnet-batik/README.md

-# Batik Classification with Resnet (Google Colab ver)
+# Batik Classification with ResNet (Google Colab ver)
 This project implements deep learning models using the ResNet architecture to classify 25 traditional Indonesian batik patterns.
 It is optimized to run on **Google Colab** with automatic data splitting, training, and evaluation.

 ---